 There are other racetams that you may want to explore once you’ve experimented with these more common choices.
-Other racetams, such as phenylpiracetam and coluracetam are very interesting but it is generally recommended to only consider these more exotic options once you’re already familiar with the more commonly used racetams.
+Other racetams, such as phenylpiracetam and coluracetam are very interesting, but it is recommended to consider these more exotic options once you’re already familiar with the more commonly used racetams.

 If you still haven’t decided which racetam is best for you, test them out, one at a time, for a week or two in order to find out what works best for you.